Whistler Resort and Village in British Columbia: Facts and Photos

 The Welcome Figure sculpture was carved in 2012 and placed in the Village Common area of Whistler Village in January, 2013.
 According to the information written on the plaque attached to the sculpture, a Welcome Figure was traditionally placed on the coastline by the Squamish Nation in order to welcome both friends and guests.

 The Squamish Nation is a group of indigenous people.
 They are the descendants of the Coast Salish aboriginal people who once lived in the Greater Vancouver area and nearby locations.
-The Squamish Lil'wat Cultural Centre is located by the Upper Village and gives more information about the people and their traditions.
+The Squamish Lil'wat Cultural Centre is located near the Upper Village and gives more information about the people and their traditions.

 The sculpture shows a man with his arms raised and pressed against his chest.
 This posture represents agreement, gratitude, and hospitality.
 The man wears a copper hat, which represents a cedar one.
 Near the base of the sculpture is a depiction of a woven cedar root basket containing salmon.
 The sculpture itself is made of red cedar.